 Clutch claims that although 90% of marketers realize the importance of mobile optimization, only 59% of companies do it.

 In 2016, more than 50% of total email opens happened from mobile devices, and that percentage is only headed upwards.

 Additionally, if users can’t effortlessly read or view emails on their devices, 71% of them delete it while 16% smash the unsubscribe button.

 It doesn’t matter how stellar your copy is.
-Unless you go mobile, it’s going to be a tough journey increasing the ROI from your email marketing campaigns.
+Unless you go mobile, it’s going to be a tough journey increasing the ROI from your free email marketing campaigns.